-When you think about it more rationally, even though there are so many of these programmes, you need to keep logical.
+When you think about it more rationally, even though there are so many of these programmes, you need to be logical.
 If it were really that easy to do, everyone would have a six-pack already.

 There are no quick fixes when it comes to fitness, no matter what it is you are trying to do!
 If you want toned abs, then you need to work for them properly like you would muscle definition anywhere else.
 It might be sad news, but it’s true.
 Do it healthily and be patient.

-Train Smart, It Will Happen Eventually.
+Train Smart; It Will Happen Eventually